 December 31,

 (in thousands) 2018 2019

 Deferred tax assets :

 Net operating loss carryforward \$ 7,565 \$ 14,176

 Capitalized research and development expenses 6,075 7,397

 Other 110

 Total deferred tax assets 13,640 21,683

 Valuation allowance (13,640) (21,673)

 Deferred tax assets, net of valuation allowance 10

 Deferred tax liabilities:

-Depreciation and amortization (10)
+Depreciation and amortization - (10)

 Total deferred tax liabilities (10)

 Deferred tax assets and liabilities, net of valuation allowance \$ - \$ -

 The Company has evaluated the positive and negative evidence bearing upon its ability to realize its deferred tax assets, which are comprised primarily of net operating loss carryforwards and research and development credits.
 Management has considered the Company's history of operating losses, the nature of the Company's deferred tax assets, and the timing, likelihood and amount, if any, of future taxable income during the periods in which those temporary differences and carryforwards become deductible and has concluded that it is more likely than not that the company will not realize the benefits of the deferred tax assets.
 Accordingly, a full valuation has been established against these net deferred tax assets as of December 31, 2018 and 2019, respectively.
 The Company reevaluates the positive and negative evidence at each reporting period.
 The Company's valuation allowance increased during 2019 by approximately \$8.4 million primarily due to the generation of net operating loss and the capitalized research and development expenses.
 At December 31, 2019, iTeos Belgium has net operating loss carryforwards for Belgian federal income tax purposes of approximately \$47.6 million that can be carried forward indefinitely.
-The TCJA will generally allow losses incurred after 2017 to be carried over indefinitely but will generally limit the net operating loss deduction to the lesser of the net operating loss carryover or 80% of a corporation's taxable income (subject to Section 382 and 383 of the Internal Revenue Code of 1986, as amended).
-Also, there will be no carryback for losses incurred after 2017. iTeos Inc. has net operating loss carryforwards for federal tax purposes of \$0.4 million, which do not expire, and no net operating loss carryforwards for state tax purposes.
+The TCJA will generally allow losses incurred after 2017 to be carried over indefinitely but will generally limit the net operating loss deduction to the lesser of the net operating loss carryforwards for losses incurred after 2017. iTeos Inc. has net operating loss carryforwards for federal tax purposes of \$0.4 million, which do not expire, and no net operating loss carryforwards for state tax purposes.